bobtail-dev/bobtail-dev/tutorial.md

 }
 ```

-To use JSX with react, you need to use a transpiler, like Babel, and set the pragma field.
-The following is a sample
+To use JSX with react, you need to use a transpiler, like Babel, and set the pragma field to the `rxt.createElement`
-.babelrc:
+function--however you've imported it.
+The following is a sample .babelrc, assuming you import Bobtail into the `rx`
+namespace:

 ```
 {